Daniellizh/testEnjoy/README.md

 7. In the .env file, add database information to allow Laravel to connect to the database.
 In the .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.
 This will allow us to run migrations and seed the database in the next step.
 8. php artisan migrate
-(if you use my database, the following steps are unnecessary)
+(if you use my database, the following steps are unnecessary shopEnjoyExport.sql)
 9. php artisan db:seed CreateSuperUserSeeder
 10. php artisan db:seed PermissionsSeeder
 And that's it.